Crown of Scotland: 20th and 21st centuries

-On 24 June 1953, following her coronation at Westminster Abbey, the Crown of Scotland was carried before Elizabeth II in a procession from the Palace of Holyroodhouse to St Giles' Cathedral where the Honours of Scotland were presented to the monarch during a National Service of Thanksgiving.
+On 24 June 1953, following her coronation at Westminster Abbey, the Crown of Scotland was carried before Elizabeth II in a procession from the Palace of Holyroodhouse to St Giles' Cathedral, Edinburgh, where the Honours of Scotland were presented to the monarch during a National Service of Thanksgiving.

 The Crown of Scotland has been present at the royal opening ceremonies of the modern Scottish Parliament, including the first in 1999, and the official opening of the new Scottish Parliament Building at Holyrood in 2004.
-On such occasions the crown, carried by the Duke of Hamilton, the hereditary bearer of the Crown of Scotland, immediately precedes the monarch in the custom of the ancient opening ceremonial procession known as the Riding of Parliament.
+On such occasions the crown, carried by the Duke of Hamilton, the hereditary bearer of the Crown of Scotland, immediately precedes the monarch in the custom of the opening ceremonial procession of the ancient Parliament of Scotland known as the Riding of Parliament.

-The Crown of Scotland was placed upon the coffin of Elizabeth II as she lay-at-rest in St Giles' Cathedral from 12 to 13 September 2022.
+The Crown of Scotland surmounted the Scottish version of the Royal Standard of the United Kingdom which covered the coffin of Elizabeth II as she lay-at-rest in St Giles' Cathedral from 12 to 13 September 2022.
+On 5 July 2023, the Crown, the Sceptre and the Elizabeth Sword, the newest addition to the Honours of Scotland, were presented to Charles III at a national service of thanksgiving at St Giles' Cathedral.

-Appearance in heraldry